lurumad/IdentityServer4.Samples/Quickstarts/2_ResourceOwnerPasswords/readme.md

 # Quickstart #2: Securing an API using the Resource Owner Password Grant

-The first adds support for the OAuth 2.0 resource owner password grant.
+This quickstart adds support for the OAuth 2.0 resource owner password grant.
 This allows a client to send a user's name and password to identityserver to request a token representing that user.